Best Eco-Friendly Fabric Softener

 Molly Suds Dryer Sheets

-- SOFT STATIC FREE CLOTHES: Our compostable dryer sheets employ a plant-based fabric softener to leave clothes feeling fresh, cozy, and comfy.
-Safe for sensitive skin, the environment, and your dryer,…
+- SOFT-STATIC FREE CLOTHES: Our 97% plant-based dryer sheets employ a gentle fabric softening technology to leave clothes feeling fresh, cozy, and comfy.
+Better for people with sensitive skin, the…

-- INSPIRED BY NATURE: Made with pure essential oils harvested from Mother Earth and with love in the USA.
-Our vegan dryer sheets are plant based, free of waxes, dyes, harsh fragrances, and animal…
+- INSPIRED BY NATURE: Made with essential oils derived from Mother Earth, certified Cruelty-Free by Leaping Bunny and Made in the USA.
+Our dryer sheets are free of waxes, dyes, harsh fragrances, and…

 Molly Suds dryer sheets are another great budget-friendly option with 120 sheets per box.
 They’re cruelty-free and vegan with a Leaping Bunny certification.
 The sheets themselves are compostable and are sold in biodegradable cardboard packaging.